 The best times to visit Denver are April through May and September through October.
 The city’s shoulder seasons are characterized by comfortable temperatures, fewer tourists, and lower accommodation prices than the summer high season.

-With some of the best riding, rafting, climbing, and skiing in the world, Colorado’s stretch of the Rocky Mountains are a mecca for adventure geeks.
+With some of the best riding, rafting, climbing, and skiing in the world, Colorado’s stretch of the Rocky Mountains is a mecca for adventure geeks.
 The good news is that whether you’re an amateur or a seasoned adrenaline junkie, Denver makes exploring Colorado’s outdoors easy.

 - Ski and Snowboard at Vail Mountain Resort